safaris since 1995

 The country has a violent recent history of civil war which ended in 1994.
 Rwanda is now a stable and friendly place to visit, there is a memorial in Kigali dedicated to the memory of those who were killed in the genocide of the war.
 250,000 people were buried here and there is a museum that gives a fantastic insight into the genocide, and preserves the memories of those involved in one of the greatest tragedies in recent history.

-Best time to go to Rwanda
+Best time to go to Rwanda on safari

 Visitors can happily travel through Rwanda at anytime of the year, however certain times are better for particular activities.
 The best time for tracking gorillas and biking is the dry seasons from June to September, whilst for photographers the wet season is best as there is less haze and more greenery.
 This is also the best time to track chimpanzees in the Nyungwe National Park.
 November to March is the best time for birding as flocks of migratory birds join the native species.